SAP-samples/fiori-elements-feature-showcase/README.md

 );
 ```

-The create button can also be customized to show special options for different entities in the hierarchy via the [manifest.json](app/listreport-objectpage/webapp/manifest.json).
+You can also customize the create button to show special options for different entities in the hierarchy using the [manifest.json](app/listreport-objectpage/webapp/manifest.json).

 ```json
 "RootEntityListReport": {